sayajinpt/ETH-BSC_Collider/README.md

 Program have option to let user define how many processors count want to use.ALso a pause/resume function.

+Feel free to change anything u want. u can compile it by using the provided java and pom files.

 ### if this code helped you in any way consider donation ###

 0x2456808AA54Cf86Fd531024b8Fd05bB2b7a671dC